msufyanr/shopify-bootstrap-theme/README.md

 ## Demo
 https://ks-bootshop.myshopify.com/

+## Download
+Go to [releases](https://github.com/icetheme/ks-bootshop/releases/) and download the latest v1.x.x version which is ready for Bootstrap v4.

 ## Premium Shopify Themes
 In case you are interested in our Premium Shopify Themes, please visit our website https://www.icetheme.com